alianjiku-cmd/https-github.com-alianjiku-cmd-iyf-s11-week-04-https-github.com-alianjiku-cmd-alianjiku.cmds/README.md

 .join("")- joins the characters back into a string.
 .The function compares the cleaned string with its reversed version.
 If they are the same, it returns true; otherwise, it returns false.

+This solution satisfies all the assignment requirements:

+1. Checks whether a string is a palindrome.
+- Ignores uppercase and lowercase differences.
+- Ignores spaces.
+- Includes the required test cases.